 WHAT CAN I EXPECT FROM MY DOULA?

 Your doula care involves me being on-call 24/7 during the weeks surrounding your “guess” date.
 When labor begins, we will be in touch by phone until in-person support is needed.
 You may want me to come support you at home before heading to the hospital or birth center, meet you at the place of birth, or come to your home birth when the time is right for you.
 My support continues until a couple hours after the baby is born.
 I am trained to offer breastfeeding support immediately after birth as well.

 As your doula, I offer non-medical physical support during the various stages of labor.
 I will suggest measures to help your labor progress smoothly or make labor more comfortable for you.
 Some examples of this are helping you move into new labor positions, supporting your rhythmic motions, trying a bath or shower, massaging you to relieve the intensity of contractions and help you relax, maintaining a calm and peaceful birth space, and offering words of encouragement and affirmation.
 I also offer to assist with techniques I have learned at a Spinning Babies training to help labor progress as smoothly as possible (if you’ve never heard of Spinning Babies, check it out!).

-I have worked with most home birth midwives in West Michigan and have attended births at every hospital in the area.
+I have worked with most home birth midwives in West Michigan and have attended many births at every hospital in the area.
 I work with back-up doulas and doula/photographers that I know well and trust completely.